gintonicai/documentation/mvp/distillery-subchain-guide/managing-your-node.md

 * **Cool and Clean**: Ensure good ventilation for your GPU
 * **Stable Power**: Use a UPS if possible to prevent sudden shutdowns

-By keeping your node healthy and up-to-date, you're not just maximizing your $GIN earnings - you're ensuring the Gintonic network stays robust and efficient.
+By keeping your node healthy and up-to-date, you're not just maximizing your $GIN earnings - you're ensuring the gintonic network stays robust and efficient.

 In the next section, we'll cover common troubleshooting steps to help you solve any issues that might pop up.
 Keep distilling!